PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 ![](https://user-images.githubusercontent.com/13127476/88422815-ce7a0080-cdb8-11ea-900e-ae60b36745f7.gif)

-We consolidated trends, sessions, funnels, retention and user paths into one page for much faster answers to the questions you may have!
+We consolidated trends, sessions, funnels, retention, and user paths into one page for much faster answers to the questions you may have!

 ### [More powerful Slack messages](https://github.com/PostHog/posthog/pull/1219)

 ![](https://user-images.githubusercontent.com/4550621/89835642-66bc0780-db65-11ea-9203-f08b154f37b0.png)

-PostHog has a feature where Actions can be posted to Slack or Microsoft teams.
+PostHog has a feature where Actions can be posted to Slack or Microsoft Teams.
 This helps you notify your team in real time of the user actions that really matter.
 Just got a new user?
 Ping your sales team.
 Did a user try out a new feature?
 Get an alert!

-The integration used to be very basic - you can now edit the message format in the UX.
+The integration used to be very basic - but now you can edit the message format directly in the UI.

 ### [Toolbars for all!](https://github.com/PostHog/posthog/pull/1326)

 ![](https://posthog.com/images/3ce1232ef29d0d59b4ac2779d8e97cf8/inspect.gif)

 PostHog provides an irrefutably awesome toolbar.
 This lets you interact with your site or app and understand who is doing what.
-We've been in beta for a few weeks, interviewing early users - thank you to everyone that took part!
+We've been in Beta for a few weeks, and spent a lot of time interviewing early users - thank you to everyone that took part!

-We've now eliminated many bugs and have improved the UX that this feature will be on by default for all PostHog users on the latest version.
+We have now eliminated many bugs and have improved the UX, so this feature will be on by default for all PostHog users on the latest version.

 ### [Better annotations](https://github.com/PostHog/posthog/pull/1331)

 ![](https://user-images.githubusercontent.com/13127476/89192699-dda83d80-d572-11ea-9ef1-293ea4498cfe.gif)

-You can annotate graphs in PostHog - mention big releases, new features or changes to your UX.
+You can annotate graphs in PostHog - mention big releases, new features, or changes to your UX.

 Now, it's quicker and easier to get a quick read on what happened that caused something funky in your graphs.

 We've also made all annotations [default to being global](https://github.com/PostHog/posthog/pull/1296).
 That means if you create an annotation in one graph (or in the annotations page), it is visible across any dashboard graph that covers that date range.
-No-longer need you fear losing annotations.
+No need to fear losing your annotations.

 ## Bug Fixes and Performance Improvements